gusmendez99/compilers/README.md

 yarn start
 ```

-If everything it's OK, the Symbol Table may look like the following outputs:
+If everything it's OK, the YAPL Compiler Web Editor must look like this:

 **Monaco Editor**